yokecd/blog/src/data/blog/dynamic-airways.md

  return json.NewEncoder(os.Stdout).Encode(flight.Stages{crds, other})
 ```

-So our setup really just boils down to a couple simple steps:
+So our setup really just boils down to a few simple steps:

-- generate some Go packages for the charts we want to use such as vault and external-secrets-operator.
+- Generate some Go packages for the charts we want to use, like Vault and the External Secrets Operator.
-- render those charts in code to get their resources
+- Render those charts in code to get their resources.
-- add any other resources we may want in our setup such as vault-token secret or vault-backend secret store
+- Add any other resources we need for our setup, such as a `vault-token Secret` and `SecretStore` for our Vault backend.
-- encode our resources in stages: CRDs first, everything else after.
+- Encode our resources in **stages**: CRDs first, everything else after.

-And now we have a functional setup, ready for us to build applications that use the secrets that we might store in vault.
+And just like that, we have a functional setup—ready for us to build applications that use secrets stored in Vault.

-## Let's build our Application
+## Let's Build Our Application

-Before we build our application.
-Let's discuss the matter of the inputs.
+Before we build our application, let’s take a moment to talk about inputs.

-We clearly need to be able to choose the image we want to deploy, and map secrets from vault to our environment.
+Clearly, we need to be able to choose the image we want to deploy, and we need a way to map secrets from Vault into our application’s environment.

-But beyond that, isn't it tiresome to deploy things into our cluster via helm or yoke?
-In the sense that our releases
+But beyond that—doesn’t it feel a little awkward that deploying things into the cluster via Helm or Yoke happens entirely from the _client side_?
+Kubernetes itself has no native awareness of what we’ve released.

-are made from the client-side, and Kubernetes has no native awareness of what we have released.
+Wouldn’t it be nicer if our input wasn’t just some arbitrary values file or CLI argument, but instead a fully-fledged Kubernetes API resource?

-It would be nice, if our input wasn't just some arbitrary input to the release, but instead a fully fledged Kubernetes API.
+That way, Kubernetes could validate our inputs on our behalf, enforce schema correctness, and even let us set up proper RBAC rules around who can create or modify these resources.

-Let's postulate that our Application could be something like this:
+Let’s postulate that our `Application` could look something like this:

 ```yaml
 apiVersion: examples.com/v1